Solexki/tvdatafeedclient-js/README.md

 This package is open to contribution, suggestion.
-Refer to Features in Pipline, there are many ways this can be improved for better usage and data access.
+Refer to Features in Pipline, there are many ways this can be improved for better usage and data access. if you'd like to improve, fix or extend, please follow the guidelines

+- Keep your pull requests focused.
+Small is better.

+- Always test your changes before opening a PR.

+- Avoid pushing directly to main.

+- If you're adding a new feature or breaking change, please open an issue first for discussion.

 Let's makes it better together.

 ---